JoniVR/VerticalCardSwiper/README.md

 @IBInspectable public var topStackCount: Int = 1
 /**
  Returns an array of indexes (as Int) that are currently visible in the `VerticalCardSwiperView`.
- This does not include cards that are behind the card that is in focus.
+ This includes cards that are stacked (behind the focussed card).
 */
 public var indexesForVisibleCards: [Int]
 ```